adriatic/rw-minimal-app-old/README.md

 - [Bootstrap 5](https://github.com/adriatic/rw-Boostrap-5)

-Each of these repositories contains the code from [rw-minimal-app](https://github.com/adriatic/rw-minimal-app) which is subsequently augmented by the code from the respected UI components library.
+Each of these repositories contains the code from **this** [rw-minimal-app](https://github.com/adriatic/rw-minimal-app) which is subsequently augmented by the code from the respected UI components library.